ROMs and Arcade

 Final Fantasy VII (USA) (Disc 3).cue

-Multi-disc games share the same memory card and save state slots across all discs.
+Multi-disc games share the same memory card and save state slots across all discs when launched through the same .m3u.

 Collections🔗